gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 ## Where to start?

 Thank you for reading this tutorial.
-Hopefully, we see us again on GitHub.
+Hopefully, we see you again on GitHub.
 There are plenty of [open issues](https://github.com/spf13/hugo/issues) on GitHub.
 Feel free to open an issue if you think you found a bug or you have a new idea to improve Hugo.
 We are happy to hear from you.